bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Don't go to extremes.

 It's probably fine if some variable name is not perfect or if some comment is missing.
 Nothing will be perfect.
-It is even sometimes fine to put a `// TODO(@author):` or GitHub Issue to fix it later. *"Strict"* also does not mean the PR has to be exactly how you would implement it.
+It is even sometimes fine to defer some work by inserting a `// TODO(@author):` or filling a GitHub issue. *"Strict"* also does not mean the PR has to be exactly how you would implement it.
 Be open-minded and happy for professional discussion.
-People think in different ways and as long it works, it is readable and meets style guide it can be merged.
+People think in different ways.
+Just make sure the PR works, is readable and meets the style guide.
 It does not mean you have to be always right! (:

-**Do your work with their hands, find the balance.**

 ## 4. Be Proactive and Intelligently Lazy.